 On the AWS console, go to Lambda service and tap on Create function.
 On the next screen, the "Author from scratch" must be selected, then enter a Lambda name and choose the "Node.js 12.x" version as runtime.

-Next, the dropdown box of the "Choose or create an execution role" options, select "Use an existing role," and choose the role created in the first step.
+Next, in the dropdown box of the "Choose or create an execution role" options, select "Use an existing role," and choose the role created in the first step.

 Once the Lambda is created, you can copy and paste the code below on the index.js file and save the changes.